ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     This certificate is like the one for the root CA issuer, but is meant for an _intermediate_ CA issuer.
 Since this certificate's secret will be the one used to issue and sign the certificates for the apps you will deploy in later chapters, it has a shorter `duration` and `renewBefore` time periods.
 Also notice that this certificate's name is numbered (`01`), hinting at the possibility of having more than one intermediate CA. And like the root CA's certificate, see how this certificate is not attached to any particular domain.

-7. Copy in `resources/homelab.cloud-intm-ca01-issuer.cluster-issuer.cert-manager.yaml` this other YAML:
+7. Declare in `resources/homelab.cloud-intm-ca01-issuer.cluster-issuer.cert-manager.yaml` an intermediate CA cluster issuer:

     ~~~yaml
     # Cluster-wide issuer using intermediate CA 01's secret